-In order to avoid parsing all the entire feed at once in memory, you can use the xmliter_lxml() and csviter() functions.
-In fact, this is what XMLFeedSpider uses.
+In order to avoid parsing all the entire feed at once in memory, you can use the functions xmliter and csviter from scrapy.utils.iterators module.
+In fact, this is what the feed spiders (see Spiders) use under the cover.